KennethMurugu/Blur-Tool/README.md

 Used to build the python scripts with cxfreeze

 ### main.py
 Entry point for the program.

-Contains all the app logic, including GUI.
+### gui.py
+Contains gui logic and event handling for the user interface

+### blur.py
+Contains simple blur logic